RWS/dxa-web-application-java/README.md

 To install it run the wrapper script of `dxa-builder` project: `gradlew(.bat) publishLocal` On Windows you can also just run `get-started.cmd` script at first run.

+DD4T support
+---
+DD4T 2.1 for Java is incorporated into DXA codebase in `dxa-compatible` artifact.
+You don't need separate dependencies on DD4T if you're migrating to DXA from DD4T.

+`dxa-dd4t-legacy` is a former `dd4t-providers` artifact which you only need if you have DD4T-based (or DXA pre-1.6 legacy) application that uses on-premise SDL Tridion 2013SP1.

 Snapshots
 ---------
 DXA publishes SNAPSHOT versions to Sonatype.
 If you want to use them, you have to configure `https://oss.sonatype.org/content/repositories/snapshots` as a repository in your Maven settings.
 Read [this](https://maven.apache.org/settings.html#Repositories) for instructions.